JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

+- Locate document/window use and put it in useEffect/ make it handle state
+- Use return in useEffect to unsubscribe from window
+- Animate projects slider on first load?
+Pause when clicked inside
 - Simplify app with usereducer
   - Improve implementation of setVideo, setGalleryIndex (still passing props down)
   - Avoid setimmediate hack